SEE SHORT UNDERWATER TV SEGMENT BELOW

 WORLD'S FIRST LIVE INTERNET "REALITY TV" SCIENTIFIC EXPEDITION

-The “Jason VII Project: Adapting to a Changing Sea” 1996 Climate Change Expedition and STEM Curriculum Program presented by the Jason Education Foundation and Led by Dr. Bob Ballard.
+The “Jason VII Project: Adapting to a Changing Sea” 1996 Climate Change Expedition and Sustainable STEM Curriculum Program presented by the Jason Education Foundation and Led by Dr. Bob Ballard.
 The mission was to find out more about how climate change and human development affect the coral reefs and other aquatic life, and how ecosystems work is essential to the sustainable health of the planet and humans who live here.
 The "Aquarius Project" used technology, media, and communications in exciting new ways, for the very first time, to extend the reach and global impact of both the Jason VII Project and the Jason Education Foundation.

 WORLD'S FIRST INTERNET STREAMING STEM DISTANCE LEARNING CLASSES AND CURRICULUM

 The live expedition produced in April of 1996 was also the world's first live Environmental Climate Change Scientific Expedition and STEM Curriculum Program broadcasted live over the Internet.
 Creator, Executive Producer for the first-ever live "reality Internet TV show" that aired the expedition adventure series and working scientific, environmental expedition with Dr. Bob, including daily programming with STEM and Environmental curriculum was the world's largest classroom.
 For the first time, kids (of all ages) including STEM teachers, students, and top environmental scientists from around the globe got to go along on a real scientific expedition and undersea adventure with Dr. Bob, all together, all at the same time, being broadcast, live over the Internet from the bottom of the ocean floor.